doxeylab/learn-genomics-in-linux/task3/README.md

 ### Extracting regions of interest

 Next, suppose are interested in extracting the promoter of the "trp operon".
-The trp operon promoter can be found directly upstream of the <b>trpE</b> gene.
+See [here](https://en.wikipedia.org/wiki/Trp_operon) for some background information.
+The trp operon regulatory sequences (operator and promoter) can be found upstream of the <b>trpE</b> gene.
 These regions are not in the annotations files so you will need to locate them yourself.

 First, let's see where the trpE gene is located in the genome: